Lincoln Town Car: Exterior

 During the late 1970s, the sales of the Lincoln Continental had held steady and the Continental Mark V would go on to outsell its Cadillac Eldorado counterpart.
 In the development of the Lincoln Town Car, the design themes of the 1977-1979 Lincoln Continental and Mark V would both influence the exterior design of the 1980 Continental/Town Car.
-As with its predecessors, the Town Car features nearly flat body sides, sharp-edged fenders, and a radiator-style grille.
-In a major departure, hideaway headlamps gave way to exposed halogen headlamps (the first on a full-size Lincoln since 1969).
-Another first included fully framed door glass (retractable vent windows were now standard); in sharp contrast to its Ford and Mercury counterparts, the window frames were painted matte black.
+As with its predecessors, the Town Car featured nearly flat body sides, sharp-edged fenders, and a radiator-style grille.
+Hideaway headlamps gave way to exposed halogen headlamps (the first on a full-size Lincoln since 1969).
+Another first included fully framed door glass (retractable vent windows were now standard); in contrast to its Ford and Mercury counterparts, the window frames were painted matte black.
 While chrome trim remained around the headlamps and window frames, in a break from Lincoln tradition, it was deleted from the top of the fenders.
 Though mechanically similar to the Ford LTD and Mercury Marquis (the Ford LTD Crown Victoria and Mercury Grand Marquis after 1983), the Lincoln Town Car shared visible body panels only with the Continental Mark VI.
 In contrast to its Ford, Mercury, and Mark VI counterparts, the rooflines of 1981-1989 Town Cars feature a vertical quarter window in the C-pillar.

 After only 4,935 two-door Town Cars were sold in 1981, the body style was discontinued for 1982.
-In the shift from rebadging the Continental to the Lincoln Town Car for 1981, Lincoln replaced the "Continental" badging above the headlights with "Town Car", which was removed in 1984.
+In the shift from rebadging the Continental to the Lincoln Town Car for 1981, Lincoln replaced the "Continental" badging above the headlights with "Town Car."

 A padded roof was standard equipment on all Town Cars, with its design determined by trim level.
 On standard-trim Town Cars, a leather-grained vinyl full-length covering with center pillar coach lamps was fitted.
-For Signature Series and Cartier trims, a padded vinyl coach roof (covering the rear half of the roof) with a frenched (smaller) rear window opening was fitted; the coach roof was also an option on standard-trim Town Cars.
-On non-Cartier Town Cars, a full-length cloth (canvas) roof was an option; imitating the look of a convertible, the design deleted the C-pillar quarter windows.
+For Signature Series and Cartier trims, a padded vinyl landau top (covering only the rear half of the roof) with a frenched (smaller) rear window opening was fitted; the landau top was also an option on standard-trim Town Cars.
+On non-Cartier Town Cars, a full-length cloth (canvas) cabriolet roof was an option; imitating the look of a convertible, the design deleted the C-pillar quarter windows.

 During the 1980s, the Lincoln Town Car would undergo several exterior revisions.
 For 1985, the model was given a mid-cycle facelift.
 In addition to (slightly) improving its aerodynamics, the design was intended to visually shorten the car (though the length was essentially unchanged).
 The front and rear bumpers were redesigned, better integrating them into the bodywork.
 The rear fascia was redesigned; distinguished by redesigned taillamps, and the trunk lid was better integrated with the rear fenders.
 For 1986, to meet federal regulations, a center brake light was added in the rear window.
 For 1988, the grille was updated with a brushed-metal panel between the taillamps, which now featured the reverse lamps.